The Literary Encyclopedia Research Travel Award 2019

-We are pleased to announce the results of the travel award competition for 2017-2018 sponsored by The Literary Encyclopedia.
-Due to the royalties generously donated by our contributors and editors to our Scholarship Fund we have been able to award five such grants this year, two in the value of £750 and three in the value of £500.
-The projects we have chosen are original, historically informed and timely, showing real insight and deep understanding of the matters they explore; we are very pleased to be able to extend our support to such a wide range of valuable and inspiring work.
-The five awarded projects are the following:
+We are pleased to announce the results of the travel award competition for 2019 sponsored by The Literary Encyclopedia.
+We have decided to award five such grants this year, one in the value of £750 and four in the value of £500.
+The projects we have chosen are original, historically informed and potentially conducive to scholarship of significant impact; we are pleased to be able to extend our support to such valuable and inspiring work.
+The awarded projects are the following:

 Second place - £500 each

 Tania Marlowe, PhD candidate, Monash University - “Those Literary Beings,” or, an Object-Oriented Approach to It-Narratives of the Long Eighteenth Century